rawitat/gtypist_lessons/programming_quotes.typ

  :programming and teach them C or C++ or Java at the same time because all the :details of the languages are so much harder.
 Other scripting languages really :don't work very well there either.

+*:SCRIPT_26
+I:[26] Yukihiro 'Matz' Matsumoto
+S:I didn't work hard to make Ruby perfect for everyone, because you feel differently :from me.
+No language can be perfect for everyone.
+I tried to make Ruby perfect :for me, but maybe it's not perfect for you.
+The perfect language for Guido van :Rossum is probably Python.

 Q:Do you want to continue to next lesson [Y/N] ?
 N:MENU